AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-paimon-vs-iceberg-mutable-streams.md

 One of Paimon's most distinctive capabilities is that primary key tables can serve as both a batch-readable lakehouse table and a changelog source for downstream Flink jobs.

 When a Flink job reads a Paimon primary key table as a streaming source, it doesn't read static snapshots.
-It reads the changelog stream—a continuous stream of `+I`, `-U`, `+U`, and `-D` records that represent every mutation to the table.
+It reads the changelog stream, a continuous stream of `+I`, `-U`, `+U`, and `-D` records that represent every mutation to the table.
 This means you can chain Flink jobs where the output of one job becomes the changelog input of the next, building multi-stage stateful streaming pipelines that maintain real-time derived tables.

 Iceberg can serve as a streaming source in Flink through incremental reads, but its model is snapshot-based.
 Flink reads successive Iceberg snapshots and emits new or deleted rows detected between them.
 This works for append-only tables and bounded update patterns, but doesn't produce the full changelog semantics that Paimon emits natively.
 Building an accurate changelog from Iceberg incremental reads requires additional logic to handle updates that touch the same row across multiple snapshots.